XiaoLi0614/HampaAE/README.md

 ### 1. Static analysis test for conflict and dependency relations

-The first step is to conduct static analysis tests on the give use-cases (bankAccount and Movie Reservation).
+The first step is to conduct static analysis tests on the give use-cases (Bank Account and Movie Reservation).
 We have already translate the use-cases from our relational language (appendix p3-p4) to corresponding AST node specifications in java.

 Go to the directory: ```/home/user/CoordinationSynthesis/static_analysis```